Industrial Automation with the Help of End of Arm Tooling for ManufacturersSeptember 8th, 2017

 Primary Industrial Automation Extensibility

 Servo wrists manipulate panels of glass while the end-arm effectors use pneumatic force to hold the fragile material in place.
-They’re the first, second, and third extra hands that break the standardized handling model we associate with a manual setup.
+They’re the first, second, and third extra hands that break the standardised handling model we associate with a manual setup.
 Spot welding tools and drill bits are fitted to other manufacturing arms.
 They sequentially drill holes, weld seams, and fasten metal frames.
 A child-like perspective of this industrial automation layout would draw pictures of robot hands holding powered tools, just like some exotic science-fiction epic, but true end of arm tooling products take a more, shall we say, direct route to this futuristic setup by amalgamating the industrial tools and the end-arm flanges that blur the line between a servo wrist and a tooling effector.

 Industrial automation systems embed state-of-the-art arrays in and around the factory floor.
 These are the collision detector sensors and multi-axis sensory hubs that act as the eyes and ears of every industrial automation complex.
 Finally, all of those cutting tools and spot welding equipment lines require maintenance.
 A manual maintenance program is one option, and this equipment care strategy yields acceptable results.
 However, there are also robotic tool changers available, and these effector components go some way towards imbuing the equipment with semi-autonomous power.